 Hearing instrument specialists work together with audiologists in medical settings, private practice, clinics, and retail venue in order to meet the needs of the hard of hearing community.

-The continued growth in an ever-increasing aging population suggests an increasing need for hearing health instrument specialists well into the future.
+The continued growth in an ever-increasing aging population suggests an increasing need for hearing instrument specialists well into the future.
 At COD, students will find:

 - Dedicated instructors with years of professional experience.